lightelligence-io/styles/src/content/FloatingList/FloatingList.md

 ### Adjust the gap size

-Normally a list uses the value of `spacer1` as a gap between elements.
+Normally a list uses 4px as a gap between elements.
 The `--gap{size}` modifiers allow to change the default behaviour.
-It supports values between 0 and 8 for `size`.
+It supports values 0, 1, 2, 4, 8, 16, 24, 32, 48, 72,and 96 for `size`.

 ```example-3.html
 <div class="olt-FloatingList olt-FloatingList--gap4" style="width:200px; background-color: #ff6600; padding:5px;">